Taming singular stochastic differential equations: A numerical method: Funding

 \section{Funding}

-KL is supported by Alexander von Humboldt Research Fellowship and the European Research Council under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 683164).
-CL is supported by the DFG via Research Unit FOR 2402.
+The first author was supported by the Humboldt fellowship and the second author was supported by the DFG via Research Unit FOR 2402 while they were at TU Berlin where this work was carried out.